-Financial aid suspension is SERIOUS and appeals are not automatically granted.
+Financial aid suspension can be appealed, but appeals are not automatically approved.
 You may not appeal in person.
 The completed appeal form, supporting documentation, your overall progress toward your goal and your past academic performance will be evaluated.

-Appeals must include: documentation to support extenuating circumstances and must address why you failed to make SAP each term, and what has changed in your situation that would allow you to meet the standards.
-Types of documentation include death certificate, doctor/hospital bills, court orders, etc. Failure to provide this information will result in an automatic denial of the appeal.
+Appeals must address why you failed to meet the SAP standards (for any applicable terms), and what has changed in your situation that would allow you to meet the standards.
+Supporting documentation is strongly recommended.
+Types of documentation include death certificate, doctor/hospital bills, court orders, etc..

-All appeals (including secondary) must be submitted no later than the 10th week of the term for which you are appealing.
-The 10th week of the term includes breaks (such as spring break).
-The deadline for each term is included on the appeal form.
+All appeals must be submitted no later than your last date of attendance of the term for which you are appealing.
 You will be notified of the results of the appeal through your student redwoods.edu e-mail account.

-Academic progress/performance from schools other than College of the Redwoods may be taken into consideration on a case by case basis in the review of your appeal.
+Academic progress/performance from schools other than College of the Redwoods may be taken into consideration on a case-by-case basis in the review of your appeal.

-- Appeals based solely on financial and/or emotional needs without sufficient explanation or documentation will not be approved; i.e. "I need the money" or "I didn't take my classes seriously" and similar reasons are not accepted as extenuating circumstances for an appeal. - Work is not considered a hardship since financial aid is viewed as a supplement to the student's income in order to help reduce the number of hours the average student would have to work. - It is the responsibility of the student to successfully complete all classes enrolled.
+- Appeals based solely on financial and/or emotional needs without sufficient explanation or documentation will not be approved, i.e. "I need the money" and similar reasons are not accepted as extenuating circumstances for an appeal. - It is the responsibility of the student to successfully complete all classes enrolled.
 Please remember that dropping a class, failing a class, or withdrawing from a class is a personal decision made by the student.
-Without documentation of extenuating circumstances, appeals will not be approved.
+Without documentation/explanation of extenuating circumstances, appeals will not be approved. - In some cases, additional information may be required before a decision is made on your appeal.